-Risk may be defined as the probability of incurring a loss or damage because of actual outcome being different from the expected outcome.
+Risk is as the probability of incurring a loss or damage because of actual outcome being different from the expected outcome.
 This means that, broader the range of possible outcomes, the greater the risk.
-Risk is the major constraint on investment whilst return on investment is the major opportunity or benefit generated by it.
+So, risk is the major constraint on investment whilst return on investment is the major opportunity or benefit generated by it.

-Risks are inherent in any kind of business.
+Risks are inherent in any kind of business including banking.
 Risks and uncertainties form an integral part of banking industry which by nature entails taking risks.
 Therefore, risk management assumes more importance in banking industry as this industry exists for the purpose of taking risk.

-Nepal Rastra Bank (NRB) has issued Risk Management Guidelines for guiding commercial banks on risk management systems that are expected to be in place.
+Nepal Rastra Bank (NRB) has issued Risk Management Guidelines for commercial banks on improving risk management systems.
 Capital Adequacy Framework as well as Risk Management Guidelines issued by NRB prescribes approach for measurement and computing capital requirements for operational risk.